 Francesco was educated from an early age in a Jesuit school in the city of Florence about 50 miles (80 km) from his hometown.

 His education placed special emphasis on theology and “polite literature” – literature the Jesuits found acceptable.
-Francesco would have learned nothing officially about the momentous scientific work of his fellow Tuscan, Galileo Galilei, who, just a few miles from Francesco’s school, was nearing the end of a remarkable life.
-Galileo’s work, which transformed our world, had incurred the wrath of the Catholic Church, which had prohibited his writings.
+Francesco would have learned nothing officially about the momentous scientific work of his fellow Tuscan, Galileo Galilei.
+Just a few miles from Francesco’s school, Galileo was nearing the end of a remarkable life.
+His groundbreaking work had incurred the wrath of the Catholic Church, which prohibited his writings.
 The Jesuits were among the Church’s most fearsome defenders, zealously enforcing the prohibition.